lzim/mtl/red/part1/part1_facilitator/mtl_red_part_1_say.md

 - You can further drill up/down in the "viz" tabs by right clicking on any trend line and clicking on **"Quick Explore**" (look for the magnifying glass).
 In the **"Explore"** box, pick the item you want to explore and click on **"Drill To**".
 Keep using Quick Explore to drill until you reach the data you want.
 You can always click on the gray **"Reset Pivot Chart"** button to return to the original settings.

-- The viz tabs will also always return to default selections everytime the team clicks on "Get Patient-level Data" to refresh data in their data_ui file.
+- The viz tabs will also always return to default selections every time the team clicks on "Get Patient-level Data" to refresh data in their data\_ui file.

 - Note: If you use the "Quick Explore" drill down using patient names, all of the asterisked patients will be grouped together.